A Guide to Growing Artichoke Plant

 Read more

-Use sharp garden shears to cut the stems 1-2 inches below the base of the bud.
-Continue regular watering and feeding to support plant growth.
+Next, you use sharp garden shears to cut the stems 1-2 inches below the base of the bud, then continue regular watering and feeding to support plant growth.

 Read more